-Figure 3-5.
-Wind rose from federal exceedance days during 16 continuous monitoring years at the Landfill (top right) and Community (bottom right) sites.
-Wind data at the Community site are replaced with those from the Reseda site since Year 11.
+Figure 3-3.
+Wind rose from federal exceedance days during 17 continuous monitoring years at the Landfill (top right) and Community (bottom right) sites.
+Wind data at the Community site are replaced with those from the Reseda site from Year 11 to Year 16.